ExaScience/elprep/README.md

 1. a subdirectory "/path/to/output/splits/".
 The split command groups the entries in the sequence dictionary of the input file and creates a file for each of these groups containing all reads that map to that group.
 2. a "/path/to/output/output-prefix-spread.output-type" file containing all reads of which the mate maps to a different entry in the sequence dictionary of the input file.

 To process the files created by the elprep split command, one needs to call the elprep filter command for each entry in the path/to/output/splits/ directory as well as the /path/to/output/output-prefix-spread.output-type file.
-The output files produced this way, need to be merged with the elprep merge command.
+The output files produced this way need to be merged with the elprep merge command.
 This is implemented by the elprep sfm command.

 ### Single-end data (--single-end)

 The split command groups entries in the sequence dictionary of the input file and creates a file for each of these groups that contain all reads that map to that group, and writes those files to the /path/to/output/ directory.

 To process the files created by the elprep split --single-end command, one needs to call the elprep filter command for each entry in the /path/to/output/ directory.
-The output files produces this way, need to be merged with the elprep merge command.
+The output files produces this way need to be merged with the elprep merge command.
 This is implemented by the elprep sfm command.

 ## Options